Roll Up Life Inc, a New Jersey Black-owned business is primed to secure a home delivery cannabis company license.

 Their Chief Operating Officer, Precious Osagie-Erese, is a former TV news journalist who joined her childhood friend Bryant’s company.
 Both were raised and currently live in East Orange, NJ.

 Bryant has been working on the idea for the company for three years.
 When he approached Osagie-Erese to join him, she initially said no. With a background in marketing and sales, as well as journalism, her skills complemented his.

-She said when their site and app is up and running, it will be similar to the app Grubhub.
+She said when their site and app are up and running, it will be similar to the app Grubhub.

 “Delivery is going to be the thing that connects the industry,” Osagie-Erese said.

 Roll Up Life did a soft launch of the company by beginning to ship Best Buds CBD last month.
-They are now delivering a variety of CBD products in the beta phase of the company, testing to see what works and what does not.
+They are now delivering a variety of CBD products in the beta phase, testing to see what works and what does not.

 “We’re very confident in how we built the company,” Osagie-Erese said.

 Companies selling THC and CBD products can partner with them and sell their products on rolluplife.com, which will bring an Amazon-like platform to New Jersey.
 Customers can discreetly shop for the products they want and will have access to hundreds of different brands from various locations.